 Blue Cash Preferred has a limited time offer: apply by 5/3/17 and earn 10% cash back on purchases at U.S. restaurants in the first 6 months, up to $200 back.
 Plus, earn $150 back after you spend $1,000 on purchases within the first three months of opening your new credit card account.
 This card earns 6% at U.S. supermarkets (on up to $6,000/year in purchases, then 1%), 3% at U.S. gas stations, and 1% on other purchases.
 The cash back is earned in the form of Reward Dollars that can be redeemed as a statement credit.
 Enjoy a 0% intro APR on purchases and balance transfers for 12 months, then a variable rate, currently 13.74% to 23.74%.
 There is a $95 annual fee.
 Terms apply.

-Rewards Are Almost Impossible for Some to Resist
+Rewards Almost Impossible to Resist

 Do you spend over $1,000 per month?

-- You can redeem Starpoints for hotel stays at Starwood hotels such as Sheraton, Westin, St Regis, W Hotels, Meridian, Element, Loft, and Four Points.
+- You can redeem Starpoints for hotel stays at Starwood hotels such as Sheraton, Westin, St. Regis, W Hotels, Meridian, Element, Loft, and Four Points.